 What Are the Benefits of Bottled Water?

-There are many different benefits to staying hydrated with bottled water.
-And with such a wide variety of flavors and sizes, it’s a great option for your whole family.
+There are many benefits of bottled water.
+And with such a wide variety of flavors and sizes, it's a great option to keep you and your family hydrated.

 What is bottled water?

 As the number one selling beverage in the United States, bottled water aids in the hydration of millions.
-And with roughly 13.7 billion gallons consumed by Americans each year, bottled water reamains a multi-billion dollar industry.
+And with 13.7 billion gallons consumed by Americans each year, bottled water remains a multi-billion dollar industry.